TriLuong/LED-Matrix-uses-Arduino/README.md

 # LEd-Matrix-using-Arduino
 Using Arduino, Three 74HC595 and One ULN2803 to display LED Matrix and send words to display from RS232.
-Schematic in File "Schematic" (Using Eagle Software to open it).
+Schematic in File "Schematic" in "LED Matrix.rar" (Using Eagle Software to open it).

 Arduino
 - Pin 12 connects to DS of 74HC595